Are there new landlord tenant rules in Portland, Maine?

 What are the rules about notices to quit?

-If you do not have a lease, you are a tenant-at-will.
-This means your landlord can give you a notice to quit without needing a reason to evict you.
-Under the new rules, the no cause notice quit must be 90 days in Portland.
-A landlord in Portland can give a 60 day notice if they also pay you $500.
-They can give you a 30 day notice if they also pay you $1,000 in Portland.
+Under the new rules, the no cause notice to quit must be 90 days in Portland.
+A landlord in Portland can give a 60 day notice if they also pay you one month’s rent.
+They can give you a 30 day notice if they also pay you two month’s rent.

 What if my landlord is discriminating against me?